 - Loading of logging trucks should not occur on the power line right-of-way.
 Logging trucks should not be loaded to a height greater than 15 feet above the roadbed when traveling underneath power lines.

 - If a tree comes in contact with the transmission line, do not attempt to remove it!
 Quickly remove personnel from the immediate area.
-Immediately contact the Central Lincoln Dispatch Center, 24 hours per day, seven days a week at 866–484–3783.
+Immediately contact Central Lincoln at 877-265-3211 (24 hours per day, seven days a week).

 - For extreme safety hazard trees near power lines, and with advance notification, Central Lincoln may be able to provide personnel at the work site.

 Power interruptions may lead to loss of income for area businesses that depend on electricity.
 If a logging operation causes a power outage or a power quality issue, the logging company responsible may be held liable for damages or costs related to the incident.